 A fuser unit uses heat to help toner transfer to paper, in addition to the static electricity from the drum.
 And like the drum, the fuser unit gets scratched and dented over time.
 Occasional cleaning of the fuser unit will ensure that print quality remains satisfactory.

+There you have it – everything you need to know about the difference between printer toner vs ink.
 Both ink and toner will provide excellent print quality, so long as you maintain your printer and cartridges.
 The differences between ink and toner come from how they print and which benefits their respective printing processes offer.

 For most people, who occasionally print text documents or color images from their home office, an inkjet printer will suffice.
 But for someone who prints text documents more frequently and in bulk, a laser printer will better suit their printing needs.